 Skipping on twenty years I now find that in reality all our girly nights always include in depth conversations of our health as all of us confide and obsess about our myriad of symptoms.
 Unable to know for sure what the F is going on with our bodies anymore.
 Is it new menopausal symptoms or something terminal????
 Oh how we are envious of those friendship groups with a doctor amongst them….I knew I should have gone to University……….
 Instead we are reduced to swapping anecdotes and trying to think up ways of getting hold of black market HRT……They can’t expect us to carry on in this state.
 My doctors just seems content to waft a menopausal pamphlet under my nose.
 She is obviously twenty six.
 We need hard drugs woman or at the very least a hair transplant……

 In an effort to remember what it felt to be childlike without a raging hormone in sight.
-I have been researching hard to not only find out how to create an easy flapjack recipe but how to create THE best flapjacks recipe.
-I have great memories from childhood of incredible gooey, chewy flapjacks but it seems so often nowadays they are a little bland and mushy much like shop bought pancakes.
-A really good plain flapjack recipe is right up there with my most favourite things to eat.
+I have been researching hard how to create THE best flapjack recipe evers.
+I have great memories from childhood of incredible gooey, chewy flapjack but it seems so often nowadays they are a little bland and mushy much like shop bought pancakes.
+A really good plain one is right up there with my most favourite things to eat ever.
 But I found that although flapjack ingredients tend to be the same in most recipes the ratios do not.
-So I embarked on this most important quest and got through an acre of oats (positively healthy), five vats of butter (whatever a vat is..) and litres of golden syrup.
+So I embarked on this most important quest and got through an acre of oats (positively healthy), five vats of butter (whatever a vat is..) and copious litres of golden syrup.

 The Big Reveal.

-These flapjacks are crisp on the outside and chewy on the inside.
+These are crisp on the outside and chewy on the inside.
 Flapjack porn.
 Hard to achieve I know but these babies manage it effortlessly.
 Soft within they are heavily laced with an incredible toffee flavour.
-These Flapjacks are enough to stop you in your tracks even on the most stressful headless (or hairless) chicken (turkey) days.
+They are enough to stop you in your tracks even on the most stressful headless (or hairless) chicken (turkey) days.
 One bite is SERIOUS heaven.

-I began my search for the ultimate Flapjack on the Smitten Kitchen site.
+I began my search for the best gooey, chewy flapjack on the Smitten Kitchen site.
 One of the most incredible food blogs out there.
-I had seen that she had a recipe for Chewy Granola Bars and that led me to hit upon the magic ratio of sugar, butter and syrup.
+I had seen that she had a recipe for Chewy Granola Bars and that inspired me to hit upon the magic ratio of sugar, butter and syrup for this best flapjacks recipe.
 She is a genius.

 It is a simple recipe consisting of melting ingredients in a saucepan and then mixing the toffee syrup into the oats.
 I heat the sauce into a bit of a caramel.
 It starts to come up in thick bubbles (lava) and from then on you keep stirring.
 Err on the side of caution though and if you are not used to making caramel then leave it only twenty seconds once it starts bubbling.
 It’s quite hard to tell because the syrup is dark already.
 As a guide on a medium heat I would say about 40 seconds.
 The dark brown sugar (soft) is already half way near a toffee flavour so don’t sweat it.